Ideas for Better PTO & PTA Meetings (That Parents Will Actually Attend)

 • Consider enlisting an interpreter if a significant portion of your school community primarily speaks another language.

-• Use some icebreakers to establish common ground and get the conversation going.
-Come up with your own questions, or download our printable conversation-starters.
+• Use icebreakers to establish common ground and get the conversation going.
+Come up with your own questions, or download our free printable conversation "chat" starters.

 • Think outside the box for child care.
 You can improve attendance by solving the child care issue for parents.
-Most middle and high schools require students to do community service, so older middle schoolers and younger high schoolers are good options to start with—some groups have had trouble getting older high schoolers to commit.
+Most middle and high schools require students to do community service, so inviting older middle schoolers and younger high schoolers to babysit during meetings is a good option to start with—some groups have had trouble getting older high schoolers to commit.
 Another option is having a few parents take turns babysitting.

 • Try different times or locations.
 If you’ve done what you can and people still aren’t showing up, do a survey to see if more parents would be apt to come at a different time or day.
 Likewise, a more casual setting like a coffee shop can encourage people to be more free with their conversation and ideas.